 Chapter 1.
 General Provisions and Definitions 1

 §101.
 Scope and Purpose 1

 §103.
 Authority 1

 §107.
 Effective Date 1

-§109.
+§109 .
 Severability 1

-§110.
+§ 110.
 Confidentiality 1

-§ 111.
+§111.
 Review of the Rules and Regulations 1

-§112 .
+§ 112.
 Division of Responsibility 2

 §113.
 Public Information Service 2

-§114.
+§ 114.
 Assignment and Reassignment of Responsibilities 2

 §115.
 Definitions 2

 §117.
-Experimental Operations for New Technologies 10
+Experimental Operations for New Technologies 11

 Chapter 3.
 Scope and Mandatory Provisions of the Program 11

 §301.
 Exempted Waste 11

 §303.
 Wastes Not Subject to the Permitting Requirements or Processing or Disposal Standards of These Regulations 12

 §305.
-Facilities Not Subject to the Permitting Requirements or Processing or Disposal Standards of These Regulations 12
+Facilities Not Subject to the Permitting Requirements or Processing or Disposal Standards of These Regulations 13

 §307.
-Exemptions 13
+Exemptions 14

-§311.
-Submittal of Information by Persons Other than Permit Holder or Applicant 14
+Submittal of Information by Persons Other than Permit Holder or Applicant

 §315.
-Mandatory Provisions 14

 Chapter 4.
-Administration, Classifications, and Inspection Procedures for Solid Waste Management Systems 16
+Administration, Classifications, and Inspection Procedures for Solid Waste Management Systems

 §401.
-Notification 16
+Notification

 §403.
-Existing Facilities Classification 16
+Existing Facilities Classification

 §405.
-Categorization of Facilities 17

-§407.
-Inspection Types and Procedures 17
+0 Inspection Types and Procedures

-Chapter 5.
-Solid Waste Management System 18
+- Solid Waste Management System

-Subchapt er A. General Standards for Nonpermitted Facilities 18
+Subchapt

-§501.
-Standards Governing Industrial Solid Waste Generators 18
+1 Standards Governing Industrial Solid Waste Generators

-§503.
-Standards Governing Solid Waste Accumulation and Storage 18
+§503. -

 §505.
-Standards Governing Collectors and Off-Site Transporters of Solid Waste 19
+Standards Governing Collectors and Off-Site Transporters of Solid Waste

-§507.
-Standards Governing Collection Facilities for Solid Waste 19
+- Standards Governing Collection Facilities for Solid Waste

-§508.
-Standards Governing Non-Processing Transfer Stations for Solid Waste 20
+- Standards Governing Non-Processing Transfer Stations for Solid Waste

-Subchapt er B. Permit Administration 21
+Subchapt

 §509.
-Permit System 21
+Permit System 22